vandosant/notetaking/advanced-javascript.md

 ### Closure
 - Ability of a function to access lexical scope even when it is executed outside of that scope
+- Module pattern works well for this -- A function when executed returns another function or group of functions that encapsulate the parent lexical scope.

 ### Prototype
 - [[Prototype]] is a delegation chain for properties on objects